-When you edit or create a new column, you will be given a choice of the type of constraint:-

-- Literal: The value in the cell will be compared with the field using the operator. - Formula: The expression in the cell will be evaluated and then compared with the field. - Predicate: No field is needed, the expression will be evaluated to true or false.
+Column configurations: when you edit or create a new column, you will be given a choice of the type of constraint: Literal (the value in the cell will be compared with the field using the operator), Formula (in which case the expression in the cell will be evaluated and then compared with the field) and Predicate (this means no field is needed, the expression will be evaluated to true or false).
 You can set a default value, but normally if there is no value in the cell, that constraint will not apply.